 Originally written by Margaret Greville, formerly Law Librarian at the University of Canterbury (New Zealand), and published on the GlobaLex site, this is a narrative account of the New Zealand legal system and legal research, with hypertext links to the sources mentioned.
 This updated version by Rosa Polaschek was published January 2019.
 Earlier editions were titled Introduction to New Zealand Law & Sources of Legal Information.

 FindLaw New Zealand is a resource guide for New Zealand lawyers including case law, legislation, legal news, law directories and links arranged by subject area.

-The Commission was established by the Human Rights Commission Act 1977.
+New Zealand’s Human Rights Commission was established by the Human Rights Commission Act 1977.
 It is empowered under the Human Rights Act 1993 to protect human rights in general in accordance with UN covenants and conventions.
-The Resources section of its web site contains a large collection of downloads, including legislation relating to human rights and case studies from 2006 onwards.
+The Resources section of its web site contains a large collection of downloadable reports, guides and submissions to other bodies.

 The Law Commission is an independent, government-funded organisation, which reviews areas of the law that need updating, reforming or developing.
 Its recommendations are published in its report series.
 Publications, including Reports, 1987 onwards, Study Papers, 1999 onwards and Issues Papers 1987 onwards (called Preliminary Papers up to 2006), may be downloaded from this site as PDF files.
 There is also news about the Commission’s work programme.

-Lawlink is a network of seventeen New Zealand law firms.
-Lawyers from member firms contribute articles on various aspects of New Zealand law, published as a collection three times a year.
+Lawlink is a network of fifteen New Zealand law firms.
+Lawyers from member firms contribute articles on various aspects of New Zealand law, published as a collection four times a year.
 Issues from 2010 onwards are available on the web site.